 Technology and Society, Automation, Artificial Intelligence, Social Robotics, Sociology of Robots, Sociology of AI, Sociology of Medicine, Sociology of Labour, Symbolic Capital

 Areas of Expertise

-Keif (he/him/his) is currently a Ph.D. candidate in Sociology.
-His areas of focus are science and technology studies, social and political theory, and medical sociology.
-He holds a master’s degree in Women and Gender Studies from Saint Mary’s University in Halifax, emphasizing science and technology studies, queer and feminist theory, and qualitative methodologies.
-His research focused on the emergence of sex robots under capitalism and the potential social and ethical implications.
-He also holds a bachelor’s degree in English (Hons) and Philosophy from St. Thomas University in Fredericton, New Brunswick, where he specialized in literary theory, ethics, and analytic philosophy.
-Keif’s doctoral research is interested in interactions with social robots, implications for human relationality, and how we can make technological processes more just.
-His current doctoral research is on surgical robots, abstracted care, and physician meaning-making.
-He is also working to develop a sociology of robots/robotics.
+Though I am currently a Ph.D. candidate in Sociology, I consider myself to be a technology scholar.
+My areas of focus are science and technology studies, social and political theory, and medical sociology.
+I hold an MA in Women and Gender Studies from Saint Mary’s University in Halifax, emphasizing science and technology studies, queer and feminist theory, and qualitative methodologies.
+My research focused on the emergence of sex robots under capitalism and the potential social and ethical implications.
+I also hold a BA in English (Hons) and Philosophy from St. Thomas University in Fredericton, New Brunswick, where I specialized in literary theory, ethics, and analytic philosophy.

 Society for the Social Studies of Science, Canadian Society for the History and Philosophy of Science, Canadian Sociological Association, and the American Sociological Association